Care for children

 If your child requires urgent assessment you can also contact the Child and Adolescent Virtual Urgent Care Service, run by the Women’s and Children’s Hospital.

 Young babies with fever, especially in the first few months of life, need to be assessed by a doctor.
 Other concerning symptoms include poor feeding, vomiting, lethargy or irritability and skin rash.
 Difficulty breathing is concerning for all children.

-For minor illness or injury, there are a range of care options to consider, including your local GP or pharmacy.
-Local health services, including information about after hours services, can be found through the National Health Services Directory at www.nhsd.com.au.
+For minor illness or injury, there are a range of care options to consider, including your local GP, out-of-hours medical centre, pharmacy or self-care at home.

 There are a range of things you can do to minimise your risk of getting sick, especially during the winter months.

 - Remember to wash, wipe and cover and maintain good hand hygiene if you or your child are sick.
 Cover your mouth when you cough or sneeze and encourage your children to do the same.

 - Influenza, commonly known as the flu, is a highly contagious infection that is more serious than the common cold.
 Children aged six months and older can receive an annual vaccination against seasonal flu.
 This can reduce your child’s chance of getting the flu and reduce the severity of flu symptoms if they do catch the flu.
 Speak to your GP or immunisation provider about getting a flu vaccination this winter.

 - Children aged 5 years and over are eligible for COVID-19 vaccination.
 Vaccination is the best way to reduce your child’s risk of becoming seriously unwell with COVID-19.

 - Eating nutritious foods such as fruits and vegetables can help keep you and your family’s immune system strong.
 It is also important to keep hydrated in winter, so ensure you drink plenty of water.